Kri language

-Kri (Krìì) is a recently described Vietic language.
-It is the native language of the Kri people in Laos.
+Kri (Krìì) is a Vietic language spoken by the Kri people of Laos and Vietnam.

+Names

+Alternative names for Kri include Karii, K[a]ri-Phoong, Kha Phoong, Coi, and Salang.

+Distribution

 Kri speakers live in the Upper Ñrong (Nam Noy) valley of Khammouane Province, Laos, as well as other locations within the Nakai-Nam Theun Biodiversity Conservation Area.
 It is mutually intelligible with Pròòngq, which is spoken in several villages downstream from the Kri (Enfield & Diffloth 2009).

+Kri is spoken in the following villages of Laos and Vietnam.